-- 1. The local authority shall ensure that inspection type / outcome is always indicated on the completed report following an official control inspection. - 2.
+- 1. The local authority shall ensure that inspection type or outcome is always indicated on the completed report following an official control inspection. - 2.
+The local authority shall record additional detail relating to the non compliances identified on inspection reports. - 3.
 Non compliances identified as part of the on-site verification activity should be closed out by the local authority in conjunction with the FBOs concerned.